Keith Vaz: Campaign against video game violence

 Following the February 2004 murder of a fourteen-year-old boy, Vaz asked for an investigation of the relationship between the video games and violence, saying the parents of the victim believed that the killer was influenced by the video game Manhunt.
 Although the police dismissed the claim and the only copy found belonged to the victim, Tony Blair said the game was unsuitable for children and agreed to discuss with the Home Secretary what action could be taken.

-The sequel, Manhunt 2, described by the British Board of Film Censors as "distinguishable ... by its unremitting bleakness and callousness of tone", became the first video game banned by the BBFC in the UK for 10 years.
+The sequel, Manhunt 2, described by the British Board of Film Classification as "distinguishable ... by its unremitting bleakness and callousness of tone", became the first video game banned by the BBFC in the UK for 10 years.
 Vaz said: "This is an excellent decision by the British Board of Film Classification, showing that game publishers cannot expect to get interactive games where players take the part of killers engaged in 'casual sadism' and murder."

 Vaz has also criticised Bully, which had a pre-release screenshot showing three uniformed pupils fighting and kicking.
 In 2005, he asked Geoff Hoon: "Does the leader of the house share my concern at the decision of Rockstar Games to publish a new game called Bully in which players use their on-screen persona to kick and punch other schoolchildren?"
 Due to the controversy surrounding the Bully title, the game was released in the UK in 2006 under an alternative name, Canis Canem Edit, though the original title was restored when the game was re-released in 2008.
 Both releases of the game were rated 15 by the BBFC and were generally positively received by critics.

 In October 2010, Vaz put down an early day motion noting that the 2009–10 Malmö shootings "have been associated with the violent video game Counter-Strike".
 The EDM also noted that the game had been previously banned in Brazil and also been associated with US College Campus massacres in 2007.
 It called on the Government to ensure the purchase of video games by minors was controlled and that parents were provided with clear information on any violent content.

 Home Affairs Select Committee

 In July 2007, Vaz was elected as the chair of the Home Affairs Select Committee.
 Select committee members are usually proposed by the Committee of Selection which, under the Standing Orders of the House, nominates members to select committees, but unusually Vaz was the only nomination made by Harriet Harman, Leader of the House of Commons and Lord Privy Seal.
 Harman argued that this was because there was not sufficient time to go through the usual procedure before the impending summer recess.
-The Chairman of the Committee of Selection told the House that the Committee had been ready to meet earlier that week, but had been advised by the Government that there was no business for it to transact.
+The Chairman of the Committee of Selection told the House that the committee had been ready to meet earlier that week, but had been advised by the Government that there was no business for it to transact.
 Vaz replaced John Denham on 26 July 2007.
-Vaz was re-elected to the Committee's chairmanship in June 2015.
+Vaz was re-elected to the committee's chairmanship in June 2015.